Eva Perón: Allegations of fascism and antisemitism

-Juan Perón's opponents had from the start accused Perón of being a fascist.
+From the start, Juan Perón's opponents accused him of being a fascist.
 Spruille Braden, a diplomat from the United States who was greatly supported by Juan Perón's opponents, campaigned against Juan Perón's first candidacy on the platform that Juan Perón was a fascist and a Nazi.
-The perception of the Peróns as fascists may have been enhanced during Evita's 1947 European tour during which she was a guest of honour of Francisco Franco.
-By 1947, Franco had become politically isolated as one of the few remaining right-wing authoritarian leaders to retain power.
+The perception that the Peróns were fascists may have been enhanced during Evita's 1947 European tour, during which, she was a guest of honor of Francisco Franco.
+By 1947, Franco had become politically isolated because he was one of the few remaining right-wing authoritarian leaders who was able to retain his power.
 Franco, therefore, was in desperate need of a political ally.
 With nearly a third of Argentina's population of Spanish descent, it seemed natural for Argentina to have diplomatic relations with Spain.
 Commenting on the international perception of Evita during her 1947 European tour, Fraser and Navarro write, "It was inevitable that Evita be viewed in a fascist context.
 Therefore, both Evita and Perón were seen to represent an ideology which had run its course in Europe, only to re-emerge in an exotic, theatrical, even farcical form in a faraway country."

 Laurence Levine, the former president of the U.S.-Argentine Chamber of Commerce, writes that in contrast to Nazi ideology, the Peróns were not anti-Semitic.
 In the book Inside Argentina from Perón to Menem: 1950–2000 from an American Point of View, Levine writes:

 Biographer Robert D. Crassweller writes, "Peronism was not fascism", and "Peronism was not Nazism."
 Crassweller also refers to the comments of U.S. Ambassador George S. Messersmith.
 While visiting Argentina in 1947, Messersmith made the following statement: "There is not as much social discrimination against Jews here as there is right in New York or in most places at home."

 Time magazine published an article by Tomás Eloy Martínez—Argentine writer, journalist, and former director of the Latin American program at Rutgers University—titled "The Woman Behind the Fantasy: Prostitute, Fascist, Profligate—Eva Peron Was Much Maligned, Mostly Unfairly".
 In this article, Martínez writes that the accusations that Eva Perón was a fascist, a Nazi, and a thief had been made against her for decades.
 He wrote that the allegations were untrue:

-The governments that preceded Juan Perón had been anti-Semitic but that his government was not.
+The governments that preceded Juan Perón's government were anti-Semitic but his government was not.
 Juan Perón "eagerly and enthusiastically" attempted to recruit the Jewish community into his government and set up a branch of the Peronist party for Jewish members, known as the Organización Israelita Argentina (OIA).
 Perón's government was the first to court the Argentine Jewish community and the first to appoint Jewish citizens to public office.
 The Peronist regime has been accused of being fascist, but it has been argued that what passed for fascism under Perón never took hold in Latin America; additionally, because the Peronist regime allowed rival political parties to exist, it cannot be described as totalitarian.